Artwork [Sketch of First Mataura Post Office]; Hill; 1960-1968; MT2016.12.1

 Artwork [Sketch of First Mataura Post Office]About this object

-Sketch; pencil and water colour sketch of Mataura's first Post Office on Kana Street.
+Sketch; reproduction of a pen sketch of Mataura's first Post Office on Kana Street.
 Here is the back story from our book 'Mataura City of the Falls'.

 'The building, looking very much like a church was erected with timber brought over from England in the 1860s.
 Originally the timber was meant for two buildings - one in the North Island and one in the South Island.
 Somehow there was a mix up in the timbers (which were numbered in sections) and the ultimate and entirely unforeseen result was a building unique in design.
 The old wooden structure with its high pitched gables and oddly-shaped windows became something of a landmark.
 It served as the District's Post Office until 1877.
 It then served as a dwelling and was used by the Perry family before being demolished in 1968.